 Marshall Goldsmith’s Six Daily Questions (Question Coaching Process)

-All Businesses experience periods of rapid change, which is why Sales Leaders need to support their team regularly.
+All Businesses experience periods of rapid change, which is why Sales Leaders need to support their teams regularly.
 It’s imperative to provide your team with more structure, not less.

 #1.
 Where are we going?